jake-knerr/cogent/README.md

 Child components can read or update state used higher up in the component hierarchy, but the notification of the state change should flow downwards to each interested component in a top-down manner.

+All reactions to state changes should be done in the parent components before child components.
 This ensures that parent components react to changes before their children.

 #### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using an application store service.